Compatibility

 - When slain, a Cheaper may drop some Dudpowder.
 Although quite similar to gunpowder, Dudpowder is more akin to sugar and can't be crafted into TNT.

 - Placing one Dudpowder and one water bottle into a crafting table will yield a bottle of Cheap Soda.
-Although filling compared to other drinks, it may occasionally inflict potent nausea.
+Although filling compared to other drinks, it may occasionally inflict nausea.

 - Placing one Dudpowder, one spider eye, and two wheat into a crafting table will yield some Spider Bites.
-Although more filling than regular cookies, they may occasionally inflict potent poison.
+Although more filling than regular cookies, they may occasionally inflict poison.

 - Placing one Dudpowder, one slimeball, and one egg into a crafting table will yield a Key Slime Pie.
-Although more filling than a typical pumpkin pie, it may occasionally inflict potent slowness.
+Although more filling than a typical pumpkin pie, it may occasionally inflict slowness.

 - Placing two Dudpowder, three Fluttermilk Buckets, one Gallolith Egg, and two wheat into a crafting table will yield a Rainbow Cake.
-While not placeable, this miraculous desert can be downed whole and occasionally grant speed, strength, and resistance.
+While not placeable, this miraculous desert can be downed whole and grant speed, strength, and resistance.
 Be warned, as it also grants hunger among these benefits.